Serena1432/DAWRPC/README.md

+### This project is about to be reworked as a new one as described in [this GitHub issue](../../issues/15).
+I'm more than welcome to listen to your opinions about that.

 # DAW Discord Rich Presence

 This is a small C# application that supports showing what you're making on your Digital Audio Workstation (DAW) in your Discord account using Discord Rich Presence.